taulukointipalvelut/utab-core/README.md

 # utab-core-js
-simple and fast version of utab in javascript
+Simple/Faster version of UTab in javascript with new matching algorithm

+Designed to help utab-view

+Expected round num is 1 ~ 6

+# Todo
+checks, available teams

+# Usage